ninja-1337/Personal-Blog/src/pages/blog/01-fork-me/index.md

 # Fork GitHub repo

 If you dont already hace a github account you will need to create one here https://github.com/join.<br/><br/>
-Then you will need to navigate to https://github.com/ninja-1337/Personal-Blog and press the fork button on the upper right corner.<br/>
+Navigate to https://github.com/ninja-1337/Personal-Blog and press the fork button on the upper right corner.<br/>
 ![](open.jpg)
 <br/>
 Congratz You forked your own personal blog